Communist Party of India (Marxist): Outbreak of war in East Pakistan (1971–1972)

-In 1971 Bangladesh (formerly East Pakistan) declared its independence from Pakistan.
+In 1971, Bangladesh (formerly East Pakistan) declared its independence from Pakistan.
 The Pakistani military tried to quell the uprising.
 India intervened militarily and gave active backing to the Bangladeshi rebels.
 Millions of Bangladeshi refugees sought shelter in India, especially in West Bengal.

-At the time the radical sections of the Bangladeshi communist movement were divided into many factions.
+At the time, the radical sections of the Bangladeshi communist movement were divided into many factions.
 Whilst the pro-Soviet Communist Party of Bangladesh actively participated in the rebellion, the pro-China communist tendency found itself in a peculiar situation as China had sided with Pakistan in the war.
 In Calcutta, where many Bangladeshi leftists had sought refuge, CPI(M) worked to co-ordinate the efforts to create a new political organization.
 In the fall of 1971 three small groups, which were all hosted by the CPI(M), came together to form the Bangladesh Communist Party (Leninist).
 The new party became the sister party of CPI(M) in Bangladesh.

 Boycott of Assembly and Emergency rule (1972–1977)

-In 1975, the Prime Minister of India, Indira Gandhi imposed a national emergency on the premise of internal disturbances suspending elections, legitimising rule by decree and curbing civil liberties.
+In 1975, the Prime Minister of India, Indira Gandhi imposed a State of emergency on the premise of internal disturbances suspending elections, legitimising rule by decree and curbing civil liberties.
 The proposition for the declaration of the emergency and the formal draft of the ordinance were both notably corroborated to have been forwarded by Siddhartha Shankar Ray.
-The Communist Party of India (Marxist) emerged as one of the primary opposition to the emergency rule of Indira Gandhi.
+The Communist Party of India (Marxist) emerged as one of the primary opposition to The Emergency (India).
 The following period witnessed a succession of authoritarian measures and political repression, which was particularly severe in West Bengal.
 The members of the CPI-M's labour union became the first subject to political repression and mass arrests while the rest of the members of the CPI-M went underground.

 With the initiation of the Jayaprakash Narayan (JP)'s movement, the CPI-M began providing support to it and went on to participate in discussions for the creation of a united front under the umbrella of the Janata Party.
 Several of the leaders of the CPI-M were also influenced by JP with Jyoti Basu noted to be one of his prominent admirers having worked under him in the All India Railwaymen's Federation during the 1940s.
 The involvement of the Hindutva movement however complicated matters, according to JP the formal inclusion of the marxists who had undergone a splintering and whose organisation was localised in particular region would have been detrimental to the movement as the Rashtriya Swayamsevak Sangh members would switch sides if they joined.
 JP and Basu eventually came to an agreement that the CPI-M would not formally join the Janata Party as it would weaken the movement.
 After the revocation of the emergency, the CPI-M joined an electoral alliance with the Janata Party in the 1977 Indian general election which resulted in an overwhelming victory for the Janata Alliance.